nickeblewis/headforcode.com.2/README.md

 ## Production

 1. Add this repository to `Deploy Settings`
-1. Add `gatsby build` as build command
+1. Add `gatsby build` as build digitalmand
 1. Specify `public` as `Publish directory`
 1. Add `master` as `Production branch`